mohamedayman28/simple_blog/README.md

 ## Setting up locally

-To set the site up locally, you'll need to have Python 3.6 or higher version installed on your local system.
-Once that is done and ready, proceed to download the repository with using the next steps.
+To set the site up locally, you'll need to have Python 3.6 or higher version installed on your local machine.
+Once that is done and ready, proceed to download the repository with the next steps.

 ### 1. Make the directory for development:
 ```bash